New England Journal of Medicine DECEMBER 19, 2019

 Endpoint

-Key result: Olaparib maintenance therapy provided a significant progression-free survival benefit in patients with BRCA-mutated advanced ovarian cancer.
+Key result: Olaparib significantly improved progression-free survival compared to placebo in women with BRCA-mutated advanced ovarian cancer.

 2019